mairieli/mairieli/README.md

 bots.
 If you wanna know more check my [website](http://mairieli.github.io/) or reach me out. :relaxed:

-📫 How to reach me: mairieli@ime.usp.br
+📫 How to reach me: M.SantosWessel@tudelft.nl

 😄 Pronouns: she/her